 Location, Dates, and Fees

 Our market takes place on Thursdays from 3pm to 7pm in Tipperary Park located on the north side of Royal Avenue at 4th Street in New Westminster.
 Stall sizes are either 10’x10’ or 10’x20’ and an appropriate stall will be awarded to you based on your needs, requested in the application.
-The 2019 Summer Markets will begin May 23rd and run until November 3, 2022 (the last 5-or-so markets of the season will end after dark and though the market will have street lights and portable lighting set up, we request vendors provide their own battery operated lights as well).
+The 2022 Markets will begin March 31, 2022 and run until November 3, 2022 (the last 5-or-so markets of the season will end after dark and though the market will have street lights and portable lighting set up, we request vendors provide their own battery operated lights as well).

 Prepaid Stall Fees: